Skip to main content

 Community Parking Districts (CPD) are established by the San Diego City Council and provide a mechanism for communities to develop and implement neighborhood-specific strategies to meet their specific needs and address parking impacts.
 Council Policy 100-18 specifies the procedures for establishing and managing a CPD.

-There are seven active community parking districts within the City of San Diego: Downtown, Uptown, Mid-City, Old Town, Pacific Beach, Kearny Mesa and San Ysidro.
+The City of San Diego has seven active community parking districts: Downtown, Uptown, Mid-City, Old Town, Pacific Beach, Kearny Mesa and San Ysidro.

 CPDs are responsible for developing and implementing an annual plan and budget that support comprehensive parking management within the district.
 Examples of CPD initiatives include:

-• Parking Supply Management – Valet parking, creation of on-street or off-street spaces, shared parking arrangements and time limit or metered parking to increase turnover.
+• Parking Supply Management: Valet parking, creation of on-street or off-street spaces, shared parking arrangements and time-limited or metered parking to increase turnover.

 • Parking and Curb Evaluations – Parking evaluations, reconfiguration of existing on-street parking, visitor and employee parking programs, reducing red curbs and removal of abandoned driveways.